solliancenet/tech-immersion-data-ai/day1-exp3/README.md

     ![The query above is pasted into a new query window in SSMS.](media/ssms-sql-mi-database-encryption-keys.png 'New query')

-17. Select **Execute** from the SSMS toolbar.
+11. Select **Execute** from the SSMS toolbar.
 You will see two records in the Results window, which provide information about the encryption state and keys used for encryption.

     ![The Execute button on the SSMS toolbar is highlighted, and in the Results pane the two records about the encryption state and keys for the ContosoAutoDb database are highlighted.](media/ssms-sql-mi-database-encryption-keys-results.png 'Results')

     > By default, service-managed transparent data encryption is used.
 A transparent data encryption certificate is automatically generated for the server that contains the database.

-18. Return to the Azure portal and the Vulnerability Assessment blade for the `ContosoAutoDb` managed database.
+12. Return to the Azure portal and the Vulnerability Assessment blade for your copy of the `ContosoAutoDb` managed database (e.g, ContosoAutoDb-0123).
 On the toolbar, select **Scan** to start a new assessment of the database.

     ![The Scan button on the SQL MI Vulnerability Assessment dialog is highlighted.](media/sml-mi-vulnerability-assessment-scan.png 'Scan')

-19. When the scan completes, notice that the numbers for failing and passing checks has changed.
+13. When the scan completes, notice that the numbers for failing and passing checks has changed.
 The number of failing checks has been reduced by 1 and the number of passing checks has increased by 1.

     ![The total number of failing and passing checks is highlighted.](media/sql-mi-vulnerability-assessment-checks-totals.png 'Vulnerability Assessment')

-20. On the **Failed** tab, enter **VA1219** into the search filter box, and observe that the previous failure is no longer in the Failed list.
+14. On the **Failed** tab, enter **VA1219** into the search filter box, and observe that the previous failure is no longer in the Failed list.

     ![The Failed tab is highlighted and VA1219 is entered into the search filter.
 The list displays no results.](media/sql-mi-vulnerability-assessment-failed-filter-va1219.png 'Failed')

-21. Now, select the **Passed** tab, and observe the **VA1219** check is listed with a status of PASS.
+15. Now, select the **Passed** tab, and observe the **VA1219** check is listed with a status of PASS.

     ![The Passed tab is highlighted and VA1219 is entered into the search filter.
 VA1219 with a status of PASS is highlighted in the results.](media/sql-mi-vulnerability-assessment-passed-va1219.png 'Passed')

     > Using the SQL Vulnerability Assessment it is simple to identify and remediate potential database vulnerabilities, allowing you to proactively improve your database security.

-## Task 9: SQL Data Discovery and Classification
+## Task 8: SQL Data Discovery and Classification

 In this task, you will look at another **Advanced Data Security** feature available within the SQL MI database, [SQL Data Discovery and Classification](https://docs.microsoft.com/sql/relational-databases/security/sql-data-discovery-and-classification?view=sql-server-2017).
 Data Discovery & Classification introduces a new tool built into SQL Server Management Studio (SSMS) for discovering, classifying, labeling & reporting the sensitive data in your databases.
 It introduces a set of advanced services, forming a new SQL Information Protection paradigm aimed at protecting the data in your database, not just the database.
 Discovering and classifying your most sensitive data (business, financial, healthcare, etc.) can play a pivotal role in your organizational information protection stature.

     > This functionality is not currently available for SQL MI through the Azure portal, so you return to SSMS to use this capability.

-1. In SSMS, right-click the `ContosoAutoDb` database in the Object Explorer, and then select **Tasks** and **Classify Data** in the context menus.
+1. In SSMS, right-click the `ContosoAutoDb-<your-unique-identifier>` database (e.g., ContosoAutoDb-0123) in the Object Explorer, and then select **Tasks** and **Classify Data** in the context menus.

    ![The Tasks > Classify Data context menu items are highlighted for the ContosoAutoDb database in SSMS.](media/ssms-sql-mi-classify-data-menu.png 'Classify Data')